Czechs of Croatia: Culture

 The Czechs are organised in 24 Česka Beseda's all across Croatia that form the Czech Union of Croatia, an organization that promotes Czech language and culture in Croatia.
 Folk dance, poetry, singing and Czech courses are the main activities of Beseda's.
 Some Beseda's even have theater groups, and the Czech Union prints their weekly magazine called Jednota (Unity).
 They organize festivals of theater groups, festivals of Czech children song, Naše Jaro-festival of schoolchildren cultural activities, Vanočka- festival of younger folkdance groups and biennal manifestation Dožinky in Daruvar celebrating end of harvest works.
 There are dozens of Czech primary schools and kindergartens and High School in Daruvar has one Czech department.

 There are also two industrial brands associated with Croatian Czechs; Zdenka cheese, produced in a factory in Veliki Zdenci dominantly Czech village and Staročeško (Old-Czech) beer produced by a brewery in Daruvar.

-They are also referred to by their non-Czech neighbours Pemci.
+They are also referred to by their non-Czech neighbours as Pemci.